FOCUS ON FASHION

-Last summer, I spent two consecutive weekends in Miami where I saw it all… literally.
+During the summer I spent two consecutive weekends in Miami where I saw it all… literally.
 It’s nearly impossible to walk down the beach and see a one-piece bathing suit anymore.
 Not that there’s anything wrong with a bikini but there’s definitely a difference between a moderate two-piece suit and an “illuminating” G-string.
-Face it ladies, 99.9 per cent of us cannot afford to have every nook and cranny of our bodies highlighted.
+Face it ladies, (and gentleman, don’t think tight Speedos are any different) 99.9 per cent of us cannot afford to have every nook and cranny of our bodies highlighted.

 “Taste” and “class” seem to be obsolete words when it comes to fashion.
 Clothes keep getting skimpier and more vulgar with each year especially amongst teenage girls.
-Read a magazine, turn on a TV, watch a movie — Paris Hilton, Lindsay Lohan and Britney Spears are today’s teen role models.
+Read a magazine, turn on a TV, watch a movie -- Paris Hilton, Lindsay Lohan and Britney Spears are today’s teen role models.
 They brag about their sexual romps and dress licentiously.
-They get paid for their inanities, while our young girls pay the price in their self-respect .
-They want to be hip and “fit in” with their peers so they wear the clothes these celebrity ninnies parade around in.
+They get paid for their inanities, while our young girls pay the price in self-respect.
+Wanting to be hip and “fit in” with their peers they wear the clothes these celebrity ninnies parade around in.

 There was a time when flip-flops were considered acceptable attire for a beach, not a restaurant and certainly not for the White House.
-Last year some members of Northwestern University’s Women’s Lacrosse team showed up, at the White House, wearing flip-flops to meet with President George W. Bush.
-The fact that these girls were even allowed in the White House wearing flip-flops, is astounding to me.
+In July 2005, some members of Northwestern University's Women's Lacrosse team showed up there wearing flip-flops to meet with President George W. Bush.
+The fact that these girls were even allowed in the White House wearing flip-flops is astounding to me.
 As a Catholic and a former resident of Rome, one of the things I’m proudest of is the fact that no one is allowed to enter St Peter’s Basilica wearing tank tops and shorts.
-Why didn’t the White House have the same courage to say No to these girls?
+Why not in the White House?

 As a working gal, I keep an eye on work-place fashions.
-Recently I was on the Metro in Washington, DC.
+Just last week, I was on the Metro in Washington, DC.
 An attractive woman got on wearing a beautiful tan suit.
 I noticed all eyes were on her.
 She was wearing a white t-shirt that ended right below her chest.
 Her entire torso was uncovered from her chest down.
 With a briefcase in one hand and laptop in the other presumably she was off to work.
+Regardless of where she was going, her attire was completely inappropriate.
+I’ve also noticed skirts getting shorter and shorter in offices.
+I recently observed a woman attending an all male meeting.
+I was shocked at how short her skirt was while standing.
+I can’t imagine how much shorter it got when she sat down!
+Recently, America watched the annually celebrated Emmy Awards.
+There was more cleavage than ever before.
+It was so raunchy and ridiculous that even talk show hosts made fun of it.

 Guiomar Barbi lives in Washington DC.
 From 2001 to 2003, she lived in Rome and worked at the US Embassy to the Holy See.